Howe Tom

 Pre-production

 I initially had only planned the 3 shots that I storyboarded.
-Once I began animation however, I enjoyed it so much that I added additional scenes resulting in the 20 second sequence.
+However, once I began animating it, I felt that it needed more of a conclusion, resulting in the 20 second sequence.